JimmyALiu/FoodBankConnect/README.md

 [See our living document for more about our project.](https://docs.google.com/document/d/14ZCmqzvU7z0FwthmpE_hgo6zpr88JpUWLSTOOTxHNHk/edit?usp=sharing)

 ## Tools
 The only requirement for this project is to have [Node.js](https://nodejs.org/en/download) installed.
+Instructions can be found in the link.
+Our project uses version 11.3.0 and has no guarantees for other versions, though higher versions should work.
 Instructions on how to install dependencies are under [Usage](#Usage)

 ## Core Functionality
 Our 4 core features are